ethereum-optimism/developers/docs/CONTRIBUTING.md

 #### Solve an issue

 Scan through our existing issues in any of the repositories listed above to find one that interests you.
-You can narroew down the search using `labels`.
+You can narrow down the search using `labels`.
 If you find an issue to work on, you can signal your interest, and consult the local `CONTRIBUTING` document to open a PR with a fix.